We have listed here Occupiers' FAQs. We will up-date this page according to the questions that are fielded from potential and current tenants.

 Q: When can I have my bond returned?

-A: This is a tenant FAQ at the end of their tenancies.
-Your bond will be returned to you at the end of your tenancy once all relevant deductions have been made.
+A: This is a tenant FAQ at the end of their occupancy.
+Your bond will be returned to you at the end of your occupancy once all relevant deductions have been made.
 The deductions may include the cost of cleaning, payment for outstanding bills and damages.Considerations will be made to the age and condition of items requiring replacement due to damage (excluding wear and tear).
 This process may take several weeks to complete.
-In order to speed this process ensure that all bills have been paid dated to the end of your tenancy and all payments for damages paid in full.
+In order to speed this process ensure that all bills have been paid dated to the end of your occupancy and all payments for damages paid in full.

 Q: What is fair wear and tear?

-A: This is a difficult Tenant FAQ.
+A: This is a difficult Occupiers' FAQ.
 Fair wear and tear is the normal deterioration of an item in normal use.
 A deduction will be made for fair wear and tear from the value of the original item.
 There are various methods of accounting for damages to be paid.
 We may advise the Landlord of the amount to be compensated and the methods to calculate.

 However, the final amount payable is the Landlord’s decision.
 Where the damage is not too severe to require replacement, a charge can be made towards its premature future replacement.
 For example, cigarette burns or small stains on carpets and soft furnishings a spot charge of 20 (twenty) pounds.
 Mattress stains or iron burns on carpets that leave a permanent and clear mark will require replacement of the item.